-Here’s everything a landlord needs to know about the Draft Tenant Fees Bill.
+Here you’ll find everything you need to know about the Tenant Fees Act (2019).

-- Limit tenancy deposits to six weeks’ rent
+- Limit tenancy deposits to five weeks’ rent

 - Limit holding deposits to one week’s rent

-- Ban any other fees (except contractual default penalties)
+- Ban any other payments (except contractual default penalties)

 - Fines of £5,000 for first offence (civil)